 Under the terms of ARM loans, we will be required to designate an alternative index for the determination of interest rates on such ARM loans in the event that the index specified under the loan terms is no longer available.

-See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-Uncertainty relating to the determination of LIBOR and the potential phasing out of LIBOR after 2021 may adversely affect the value of certificates backed by ARM loans using LIBOR indices." and "-The use of an index in place of LIBOR for determining interest rates may adversely affect the value of certificates backed by ARM loans using LIBOR indices."
+See "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-The Secured Overnight Financing Rate (SOFR) is a relatively new market index" and "-Changes to, or elimination of, SOFR could adversely affect investors in the certificates."

-Volatility in currency exchange rates may adversely affect the yield on the certificates.
+Volatility in currency exchange rates may adversely affect the yield on your certificates.

-We will make all payments of principal and interest on the certificates in U.S. dollars.
-If you conduct your financial activities in another currency, an investment in any U.S. dollar-denominated security such as the certificates has significant additional risks.
+We will make all payments of principal and interest, as applicable, on the certificates in U.S. dollars.
+If you conduct your financial activities in another currency, an investment in any U.S. dollar-denominated security, such as the certificates, has significant additional risks.
 These include the possibility of significant changes in the rate of exchange and the possibility that exchange controls may be imposed.
 In recent years, the exchange rates between the U.S. dollar and certain currencies have been highly volatile.
 This volatility may continue.
 If the value of your currency appreciates relative to the value of the U.S. dollar, the yield on the certificates, the value of payments on the certificates, and the market value of the certificates would decline in terms of your currency.
-Additionally, given the uncertainty surrounding LIBOR indices and related global interest rate benchmarks, differences in the performance of those benchmarks could affect the yield on the certificates.